Looking to learn more about the incredible technology behind laser cutting?

 - Good directionality, it’s almost a bunch of parallel light

-When the laser beam is irradiated onto the surface of the workpiece, the light energy is absorbed and converted into heat energy, so that the temperature at the irradiation spot is rapidly increased, melted, and vaporized to form a small pit.
+When the laser beam is directed onto the surface of the workpiece, the light energy is absorbed and transformed into heat energy.

 The Generation of Laser